robert-warneke/robert-warneke.github.io/README.md

 ## ✨ Features <a id="features"></a>
 - **Responsive Design**: The website is fully responsive, ensuring a seamless experience across all devices, from desktops to mobile phones.
 - **Interactive Elements**: Carousels, image sliders, and lightbox galleries to enhance user engagement.
+- **Contact Form**: An easy-to-use contact form that allows visitors to reach out to me directly.
 - **Redirects to online profiles and resources**:
   - [LinkedIn Profile](https://robertwarneke.com/linkedin)
   - [GitHub Profile](https://robertwarneke.com/github)